Truro Educational Farmers’ Market

 Fresh Kids Coupons: We give every child who has completed a season’s work (growing food for snacks and the school lunch through our Farmer-in-the-School Program) an award: a voucher good for $10 worth of free fresh food at the Truro Educational Farmers Market.
 We advertise our SNAP doubling program on the back of the voucher, thereby directly reaching families with young children.
 What could be better than more kids eating more great local food?!

 We have purposefully created a market that encourages everyone to shop locally on a gorgeous level playing field by the Pamet River.

 Learn & Participate!

 Education Boards: The Truro Educational Farmers’ Market is committed to educating customers as they move through the market and purchase local food.
-We create Ed Boards with children in our 4-H after-school classes.
+We create Ed Boards with children in our school and after-school gardening classes.
 The Ed Boards teach customers about both the farmer or producer as well as a “sustainability fact” that pertains to the vendor’s food.
 Through education, each of us can learn how to care for and participate in our local food system and the health of our bodies, community and environment.

 Volunteers: The Truro Educational Farmers’ Market actively seeks committed volunteers for a variety of positions starting at 1/2 hour per week.
 We schedule help with signage (putting up and taking down), set-up of the market, breakdown, postering, marketing and shifts behind the Sustainable CAPE market table.
 To become a part of a wonderful group of committed volunteers throughout the summer and into September, please contact us.